I was up early today. Really early, considering how late I was at the bar last night. I was at the Grayswandir by 0600.

 I went back to the common area, only to find it empty.
 I shrugged and took the ladder up to the passenger lounge.

 There I found them.
-Two men and a woman were standing around Varan, who was holding his hands out in a placating gesture.
-Dr. Korvusar was sitting on the far side of the lounge, drinking a glass of wine and staring at the outside view displayed on the wall screens.
+Two men and a woman were standing around Varan, holding his hands out in a placating gesture.
+Dr. Korvusar was sitting on the far side of the lounge, drinking a glass of wine and pointedly staring at the outside view displayed on the wall screens.
 I didn’t see our other two passengers.

 Saahna was standing beside the iris and looked at me as I climbed up.
 She tilted her head towards the confrontation but didn’t say anything.
 I sighed quietly and walked over.